zonemaster/zonemaster/docs/public/specifications/test-zones/MethodsV2/methodsv2.md

 ### CHILD-BELOW-NXDOMAIN-2
 The parent NS returns NXDOMAIN for the domain above the zone cut, but the correct delegation at the zone cut.
-Child has no in-domain name servers.
+Child has only out-of-domain name servers.

 * Zone: child.im.parent.child-below-nxdomain-2.methodsv2.xa
   * Parent NS returns NXDOMAIN for "im.parent.child-below-nxdomain-2.methodsv2.xa"
   * Parent NS returns normal delegation at the zone cut.
-  * Child NS are not in-domain, and are not shared with grandparent zone.
+  * Child NS are out-of-domain, and are not shared with grandparent zone.
     * ns5.child-below-nxdomain-2.methodsv2.xa
     * ns6.child-below-nxdomain-2.methodsv2.xa
   * No glue